dotnet/dotnet-docker/samples/aspnetapp/README.md

 docker run --rm -it -p 8000:80 mcr.microsoft.com/dotnet/core/samples:aspnetapp
 ```

-Note: Earlier Windows versions need to use a different pattern that is described later in this document.
+Note: This pattern works on Windows, macOS and Linux.
+Earlier Windows versions need to use a different set of commands that are described later in this document.

 ## Build and run the sample with Docker